About

 What can biology do for physics?

 Many biological systems are poorly described by classical theories, and therefore extensions, adaptations, and even new theories must be developed.
-As a result, the group also works to better equip theorists with the tools needed to capture new and emergent biological behaviours, and to understand and classify biological systems according to such characteristics.
-Examples of this “new physics” include: the interplay between flows, morphology and local order in ordered fluid models of tissues; the non-trivial coupling between ATP, power and remodelling in actomyosin; controlling kinetics in multi-valent systems by spatial patterning of receptor sites; asymmetric motility-induced phase-separation, and; the existence of dynamical demographic phases in growing evolving populations, and how population growth alters evolution.
+As a result, the group works to better equip theorists with the tools needed to capture new and emergent biological behaviours, and to understand and classify biological systems according to such characteristics.
+Examples of this “new physics” include: the interplay between flows, morphology and local order in ordered fluid models of tissues; the non-trivial coupling between ATP, power and remodelling in actomyosin; controlling kinetics in multi-valent systems by spatial patterning of receptor sites; criticality in non-stationary systems of driven transport, and; the existence of dynamical demographic phases in growing evolving populations, and how population growth alters evolution.

 Tools and techniques